nevillejackson/Unix/virt-manager/rsync.md

 ```
 We want to maintain an exact copy of the contents of that
 directory in the host system.
-This requires issueing an `rsync` command in the guest
+This requires issuing an `rsync` command in the guest

 ```